Service level objectives inputs and outputs

 For this SLI type, Nobl9 adds every next data point to the previous point, so the SLI chart displays the sum of these time series.

-Zooming in the chart narrows down the timespan for the displayed data, so it covers fewer data, reducing the values you see.
+Zooming in the chart narrows down the timespan for the displayed data, so it covers less data, reducing the values you see.

 When you zoom the chart out, the timespan widens (and captures more data), so the displayed values grow.